 Is HVAC Hard on Your Body?

-Moving heavy equipment and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
-Accessing and servicing large equipment can be tiring.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Carrying heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Reaching difficult-to-access equipment can be tiring.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
-Repairs and installation will always be needed, meaning HVAC professionals can often find work in more places than other industries.
+While there isn't a job that's immune to a recession, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
+Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, reliable expertise will become even more important.
-Newer models of heating and cooling systems use less energy or produce it from renewable sources including solar and wind.
-Sustainable HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.
+As HVAC systems continue to advance, reliable expertise will become even more important.
+Newer models of heating and cooling systems use less energy or produce it from renewable sources like solar and wind.
+Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED as well as technical training.
-Other, more specialty (and higher paying) HVAC careers require additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to industry training.
+Other, more specialized (and higher paying) HVAC careers require additional education or certifications.

-You can secure the needed certifications by enrolling in classes at a community college or trade school.
-How long it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
+Earn certifications by enrolling in classes at a community college or trade school.
+How much time is needed to become an HVAC technician varies from program to program, which is most often around six months to two years.
 An employer may also require NATE certification.
-Standing for North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to ensure the highest quality services.
+Standing for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to help you better serve customers.

-While some elements of an HVAC career could be learned on your own, a proper education means a combination of classroom programs with on-site training.
+Even though basic concepts of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
 At the same time, HVAC careers aren't reliant on things like advanced math.
-While some math is involved, most of the HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.
+While you'll need to know some basic math, the majority of an HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.

 According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 every year.
-By comparison, the standard student debt for a bachelor’s degree is $25,921.
+A community college is usually around $5,000 per year.
+With a more conventional education, the average student debt for a bachelor’s degree is $25,921.

-The daily schedule may vary on the work site as well as your specific skill set.
-If you work in repairs, you may work early, late or be on call throughout the day.
+Your work schedule may vary depending on where you work.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
 For technicians or installers working in construction, you will be more likely to keep to a set schedule for regular business hours.

-As we mentioned before, you should be comfortable working outdoors in severe weather as well as in dirty or cramped spaces.
-For jobs that work with customers or clients, strong customer service skills are always useful.
+As stated previously, you should expect the occasional job in inclement weather as well as in dirty or cramped spaces.
+For roles assisting customers, strong customer service skills are always useful.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-With the constant growth in HVAC careers, your salary will reflect it.
+Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Higher earners usually make around $56,600 and $68,000.
-Having said that, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.
+Then again, your salary may be dependent on the area's average wages and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary